Customer Acquisition Cost (CAC): The Metric Every Growth Business Needs to Track

 If that ratio is not palatable to the business, there are a number of areas we can flex:

-How to improve the CAC/CLV ratio
+How to improve your LTV:CAC ratio

 Flexing any of the inputs into our calculation will impact on the ratio.
 But be wary – think of this equation as an eco-system.
 Changing one number could impact on another.